ValeWuerz/Cartpole/README.md

-=>problem was located in replay buffer, error value can either be inf or nan => I suspect error in set() function so probably in environment apparently the replay_memory.push_back(experience) function alters the next_state in experience significantly -> no idea why
+=>problem was located in replay buffer, error value can either be inf or nan => I suspect error in set() function so probably in environment apparently the replay_memory.push_back(experience) function alters the next_state in experience significantly -> no idea why => it was next_state that would not do a deep copy but a reference => error solved!
+=> next problem: model doesnt get better over time -> adjust parameters and reward function => maybe look at if the cart or the falling pole is the problem => visualisieren des problems
+=> try probkem with simple q-learning ->bookmarks